vladbph/cymatix-doc/README.md

 # How to control deduction history

-At some point we need to collect all slots values in the stack to build a aggregative deduction(pizza order), or forget a deduction, because it is self-contained and there is no need to remember it, or go one or more steps back in history when user says "What?" or "Could you repeat it?".
-All of above are pieces of __ToTh__ method.
+At some point we need to collect all slots values in the stack to build a aggregative deduction(pizza order), or may be forget whole deduction, because it is self-contained and there is no need to remember it, or go one or more steps back in history when user says "What?" or "Could you repeat it?".
+Or what if user changed their mind and wants to change the value of a slot?
+All of above are pieces of __ToTh__ technology.
 It is done via intent prefixes:
 * ## Intent Prefixes
 ```
 <no prefix> - Normal intent.
 The intent and slots values to be collected in the history